-PHI swapping six-monthly tenders for a larger three-yearly tender, triggered by poor performance At the AGM in 2014, shareholders approved a discount control policy in the form of a semi-annual tender (31 January and 31 July) for 5% of the issued share capital.
+PHI swapping six-monthly tenders for a larger triennial tender, triggered by poor performance At the AGM in 2014, shareholders approved a discount control policy in the form of a semiannual tender (31 January and 31 July) for 5% of the issued share capital.
 This was at the directors' discretion, provided that the average discount had exceeded 9% for the previous six months.
-As Figure 1 shows, this did not have the desired effect, in that the six-month average discount was never lower than 9% and, as Figure 2 shows, the fund shrank considerably through share buy backs.
+As Figure 1 shows, this did not have the desired effect, in that the six-month average discount was never lower than 9% and, as Figure 2 shows, the fund shrank considerably.

 The directors have reviewed the policy and have decided it makes sense to discontinue this approach.
-They propose adopting a policy of holding a 25% tender in the event that the company's total return performance (capital + income) fails to exceed the total return of the comparative index (MSCI AC Asia ex Japan Index) by at least 1% per annum (cumulatively) over the three years to 31 July 2019.
+They propose adopting a policy of holding a 25% tender in the event that the company's total return performance fails to exceed the total return of the comparative index (MSCI AC Asia ex Japan Index) by at least 1% per annum (cumulatively) over the three years to 31 July 2019.